ChangOliver-ClassProject/OS20-Synchronous_Virtual_Device/README.md

     ./slave 1 file1_out fcntl 127.0.0.1
     ```

 + For reproducing our result:
-  1. change to super user.
+  1.change to super user.
-  2. simply execute "./run_master.sh" to compile and start the master program
+  2.simply execute "./run_master.sh" to compile and start the master program.
-  3. exceute "./run_slave.sh" to start the slave program
+  3.exceute "./run_slave.sh" to start the slave program.